elinor-oren/DL4SN-e-nose/Report.md

 - facilitate quality assurance, product/brand fingerprinting, and spoilage detection of products, where trained experts and experienced aficionados can easily tell the difference between whiskies from their scents.
 But it is quite difficult for most consumers, especially amateurs.

-In systems of connected environments, they have been used to support sustainable harvesting and agricultural systems, identifying when an individual tree may be ready for harvesting.
+In systems of connected environments, they have been used to support sustainable harvesting and agricultural systems, such as identifying when a peach tree may be ready for harvesting.
+(Voss, Ricardo Antonio Ayub and Sergio Luiz Stevan, 2020)

-HOW DO THEY WORK

-These gas sensors, or e-noses, do not identify the individual molecules. "most gas sensors on the market, although aimed at (and most sensitive towards) a single chemical, react to a wide range of chemicals.
+E-noses often use sensor arrays to  Most commercial gas sensors, although aimed at (and most sensitive towards) a single chemical, react to a wide range of chemicals.
 With this array of different sensors you have a vector of correlated quantities and you need to do PCA or some other processing to convert it into a usable "fingerprint".
 Then you match that fingerprint to a database of known "smells".

 I took inspiration from [Benjamin Cabe's nose](https://blog.benjamin-cabe.com/2021/08/03/how-i-built-a-connected-artificial-nose)

 ## Research Question
 Imperceptible subtleties and patterns are picked up by machines all the time, but given a brief "sniff" exposure, can we train a model to classify "gourmet" fooditems that have a similar smell and only have minute differences in odor?

-*Tip: probably 1 or 2 sentences*

 ## Device Overview
 The E-Nose project is composed of the following primary components:

-1. Gas Sensor: This is the X sensor, capturing six types of gases X, Y, Z, and O to , to create a gaseous fingerprint.
-The the variation (min, max, average, etc.) of the concentration of each gas.
+1. Gas Sensor: This is the X sensor, capturing six types of gases to create a gaseous or odor fingerprint of each alcohol.
+The the variation (min, max, average, etc.) of the concentration of each gas is captured as well.
-   Gas                   Range

 - Carbon Monoxide (CO): Range is 1 – 1000 ppm
 - Nitrogen Dioxide (NO2): Range is 0.05 – 10 ppm
 - Ethanol (C2H5OH): Range is 10 – 500 ppm